rimuz/smudge/docs/learn/statements.md

-## The Smudge Programming Language - The Syntax (Statements)
+## The Smudge Programming Language - The Statements
 Any Smudge program consists of a bunch of **statements** inside **functions** or **methods** (we'll see the difference later).
 Each statement ends with a **semicolon** (i.e. `;`) to avoid any case of ambiguity.
 It's important to remember that, in Smudge, **using colons is mandatory**.
 Thus, statements can be **longer than a single line**.
 Here are three statements (It's not important now to understand the meaning of each one):